limanetolimaneto/extensibilidade/README.md

-# Extensibilidade: PHP DI Container & Document Workflow
+# Extensibility: PHP DI Container & Document Workflow

 A PHP-based command-line application that demonstrates **Dependency Injection (DI)**, **Reflection API**, and the **Strategy Pattern**.
 This project simulates a logistics workflow, processing data from Freights to Insurance documents while maintaining a decoupled and extensible architecture.